Charlotte Summers

 Charlotte Summers (born 15 November 2005) is a Spanish singer and dancer.
-Originally from Marbella, Spain, she made her first stage appearance with a dance act in Les Misérables, at the age of eight.
-A year later, she competed in the talent show series La Voz.
-At the age of ten, she was the runner up in the second season of Fenómeno Fan, and the winner of the Big Talent Competition.
+Originally from Marbella, Spain, she made her first stage appearance as the young Eponine, and a street girl, in Les Misérables, at the age of eight.
+A year later, she competed in the talent show series La Voz Kids.
+At the age of ten, she was the runner up in the second season of Fenómeno Fan, and the winner of the Big Talent Competition, Malaga.